Previous Light:

 In the early 1900s, New England shipbuilders constructed the world’s largest sailing ships amid social and political reforms.
 These giants of sail were the ten original six-masted coal schooners and one colossal seven-masted vessel, built to carry massive quantities of coal and building supplies, and measured longer than a football field!

-This book, balanced with plenty of color and vintage images, showcases the historical accounts that followed these mighty ships, including their final voyages.
+This self-published book, balanced with plenty of color and vintage images, showcases the historical accounts that followed these mighty ships, including their final voyages.

 In fact, the first two six-masted ships built collided off Highland Light on a clear night, very bazarre!